Meigs Library to host free state and federal certification and business resource seminar

 Organized and led by Marlene Fout, Business Counselor for the Minority Business Assistance Centers (MBAC) of Cincinnati, the event will detail MBAC-Cincinnati services and also feature presentations by representatives from the Ohio Department of Transportation (ODOT), Southern Ohio Procurement Technical Assistance Center (PTAC), Ohio Small Business Development Centers (SBDC) and the Workforce and Business Development Program.
 All of these agencies provide vital assistance to Ohio’s small, disadvantaged and/or minority businesses located in the Ohio Appalachian area.

 According to Fout, the two-hour seminar will lay out the steps local business owners can take to leverage certification and enhance the growth of their businesses.
 Participants will also gain a better understanding of all of the valuable and free business resources available in their communities to educate and support them in their entrepreneurial efforts.
+In terms of business resources, they will also learn how valuable it is to use something like enterprise resource management software, to organize the business and help to make using and finding resources much easier.

 The event in Pomeroy is one of thirteen similar seminars being offered throughout the southern Ohio Appalachian region.
 Owners and potential owners of Ohio small, disadvantaged and/or minority businesses are invited to learn about the opportunities available to help market their products or services to new audiences and increase their eligibility for prime state and federal government contracts.
 Some areas of businesses which should be especially interested in attending this workshop include trucking, heavy equipment, printing, industrial cleaning, automotive, laboratories, supply companies, etc. However, this workshop is for more than just those seeking certification information.
 Whether in the planning stage, or in business for 50 years, there is information at this workshop which will help your business grow.